The brief descriptions below are designed to familiarize you with our staff's training, professional credentials and work experience.

 Dr. Malik pursued a three year foot and ankle surgical residency in St. Louis where he served as the Chief Resident his final year.
 In residency, Dr. Malik worked with over thirty foot and ankle attending physicians and operated daily.
 He had the privilege of working under numerous orthopedic surgeons his final two years of residency and was involved weekly with the operative care of their patients who had sustained lower extremity trauma.

 Dr. Malik’s residency experience also consisted of a heavy volume of complex elective foot and ankle reconstruction, operative arthroscopy, as well as diabetic pedal care.
-His final year in residency, Dr. Malik did a five week rotating European fellowship where he gained expertise and pearls from some of the leading Foot and Ankle surgeons in Germany and Portugal.
+His final year in residency, Dr. Malik did a rotating European fellowship where he gained expertise and pearls from some of the leading Foot and Ankle surgeons in Germany and Portugal.

 Dr. Malik is excited to bring forth his training and serve the Indianapolis community through The Podiatry Associates of Indiana Foot and Ankle Institute and will also continue being involved with research with his former residency program.